mrmxf/bruce-mrx-website/content/blog/news/2022-11-16-DPP-leaders-briefing/index.md

 tags:        ["project",  "Mr MXF", "ModulaMedia", "DPP"]
 ---

-{{< block-image
+{{< card/media
     alt=      "mxf-live demo at ARRI"
     position= "left"
     size=     "medium"
     imageUrl= "featured-dpp-leaders.jpg"
 >}}

 The DPP Leaders briefing is one of the must-attend events of the year.
 A truly international crowd with awesome speakers and a great 2 day narrative including futurology, current challenges, diversity, equality, inclusivity, sustainability and of course metadata.